Ontario

 The best time is April-May, September-October.

-Where is Clyde River Canoe Route River located?
+Where is Clyde River Canoe Route located?

 View interactive map